we invest wisely

 *A new name to “Investment Council” (formerly “Investment Committee”) and slightly modified membership roster are the results of a modest revision to ECF bylaws in 2017.

 sound management and investment practices

 Under the management of our highly qualified investment council our funds have a strong track record of adding value while generating resources to give back to the community.
-The historical average annual investment return over 29 years (1988 through 2016) is 8.8%.
-Over the most recent ten-year interval, ECF's portfolio continued to outperform all community foundations across the United States, and also outperformed our peer group of community foundations in the $5 - 49.9 million range of assets.
+The historical average annual investment return over 30 years (1988 through 2017) is 9.03%.
+Over the most recent ten-year interval, through 2016, ECF's portfolio continued to outperform all community foundations across the United States, and also outperformed our peer group of community foundations in the $5 - 49.9 million range of assets.
 Every spring the council presents a briefing on its investment practices and portfolio performance.

 managing the portfolio